oracle/pgql-lang/pages/pgql-1.1-spec.md

 PGQL has five temporal data types: `DATE`, `TIME`, `TIMESTAMP`, `TIME WITH TIMEZONE` and `TIMESTAMP WITH TIMEZONE`.
 For each of the data types, there exists a corresponding literal as shown in [Literals](#literals).

 In PGQL 1.1, the supported operations on temporal values are limited to comparison.
-See [Operators](#operators).
+See [Comparing Different Temporal Types](#comparing-different-temporal-types).

 # Subqueries